We are here to help

 To see other available shipping options, add your product to cart and view the shipping drop-down menu.
 Please note that UPS does not deliver on the weekends, so all days noted are business days and exclude Saturdays and Sundays.

-Every product purchased through Alencorp.com comes with a 60 Day Guarantee so you can see for yourself the impact of pure air on improving your health and the air quality in your home.
+Every product purchased through Alen comes with our 60 Days Love It, or Return It promise so you can see for yourself the impact of pure air on improving your health and the air quality in your home.

 If for any reason you are not fully satisfied with your purchase within 60 days of receipt of shipment, we’ll refund your money — no questions asked.
 All you pay is return shipping.